DHTMLX/docs-suite/docs/form/api/checkbox_group/checkboxgroup_show_method.md

 @descr:

-If **id** of the checkbox is not specified, the method shows CheckboxGroup with all its checkboxes.
+If the **id** of a checkbox is not specified, the method shows CheckboxGroup with all its checkboxes.

 **Related sample:** [Form.
 Hide/Show control](https://snippet.dhtmlx.com/w6rr8chf)